 Rest intervals are too easy

 This is the most common problem for cyclists who are new to power-based training.
 Due to inexperience, their FTP is low, and it is noticed in subsequent super-tempo interval workouts.
-If your workout has you training at or above sweet spot, you should be looking forward to your rest intervals and need to take them easy to be ready for the next work interval.
+If your workout has you training at or above sweet spot, you should be looking forward to the rest intervals and need to take them easy to be ready for the next work interval.

 When riders can ride well above the indicated power during a rest interval, they’re either hampering their recovery for the next interval or seeing further evidence that their FTP is too low.
 But in too many cases, the rider goes from working a little too hard during the recovery interval and not hard enough during the work interval.
 If this is the case, try bumping the intensity of the workout 2-3% and see if those rest intervals transform from a bore to a godsend.